 Police storm Trump Tower after person found on ‘elevated surface’ in building

+Police storm Trump Tower after an ‘emotionally disturbed man’ tried to get on the roof

 One man was arrested after reports of a disorderly person inside Trump Tower

-A 30-year-old man has been arrested after police swarmed Trump Tower on Monday following reports of a disorderly person in the building owned by US president Donald Trump.
+A 30-year-old man has been arrested after police swarmed Trump Tower on Monday following reports of a disorderly person in the building owned by President Donald Trump.

 The unnamed man was reported to police after being spotted on an “elevated surface” inside the building, authorities said.

-New York City Police responded to the call at around 4:30pm, sending a team to the skyscraper where Mr Trump has a penthouse.
-The tower also houses high-end private homes, restaurants, shops and a public viewing platform that is open to tourists.
+The NYPD responded to the call at around 4:30 p.m., sending a team to the skyscraper where Trump has a penthouse.
+The tower also features high-end private residences, restaurants, shops, and a public viewing platform open to tourists.

+The man was described as being “emotionally disturbed,” according to an NYPD source who was speaking to the New York Daily News.

+“It was nothing political...
+He was clearly off his meds,” the anti-terrorism cop said.

 Press videos from the scene show security officials evacuating people from the atrium and police officers later exiting the building.
 The officers were wearing helmets and safety harnesses of the kind used by emergency responders who specialize in rescuing people from high places.